TOUCH≈ Aug 13-22

 The installations will take over every inch of the building and its halls, rooms and corridor, the streets around it, the Promenade and the amazing expanse of beach stretching out beyond the shore.

-Every member country of the European Union and countries from Wider Europe.
+So if we have a budget, we’d like to also aim for someone from every member country of the European Union and countries from Wider Europe.

 In the case of large nations, practitioners, companies and venues will come from communities that are already remote from the metropolis centres and do not benefit from proximity to the big cultural hubs.

 Material should relate to the reality of a community, while participants can be equally professionals or non-professionals.

 Each piece will be a visual or audio installation that will speak to the onlooker and engage them on the theme of keeping in touch during isolation.

 They can be physically present in the Alhambra, or available on our site digitally.

 Each piece might also have a ‘human’ show — recorded, live remote, or live present in the theatre — that builds on the installation, played back/performed at certain times over the two weeks.